-Any monies that remain at the end of the Plan Year and after the end of the Run-Out Period will be forfeited and retained by the Plan Sponsor.
+Any monies over the \$500 permitted carry over amount that remain at the end of the Plan Year will be forfeited.
 Qualifying expenses that you incur late in the Plan Year for which you seek reimbursement after the end of such Plan Year will be paid first before any amount is forfeited.
-For the DCFSA, you must submit claims no later than 90 days after the end of the Plan Year.
+For the FSA, you must submit claims no later than 90 days after the end of the Plan Year.